Frequently Asked Questions

 Donegal Tour Guide only offers private tours and transfers, meaning that you will only be travelling with your own group.
 It is not possible to combine multiple groups.

-Travel is in a Mercedes V Class MPV with seating for seven passengers plus driver.
+Travel is in a Mercedes-Benz V-Class MPV with seating for seven passengers plus driver.
+Vehicle is insured and SPSV registered to carry passengers by the National Transport Authority.